 - Nodding off.
-According to a poll by the National Sleep Foundation®, an estimated 60% of Americans have admitted to driving while drowsy, and 37% have nodded off behind the wheel.
+According to a poll by the National Sleep Foundation®, an estimated 60% of Americans have admitted to driving while drowsy, and 25% have nodded off behind the wheel.
 If you feel sleepy, pull over.
-Walk around to rouse yourself, switch drivers, or find a safe place to nap before you resume driving.
+Walk around to rouse yourself, switch drivers or find a safe place to nap before you resume driving.

 Commercial fleet vehicle drivers driving distractions to avoid

 - Texting.
-The Federal Motor Carrier Safety Administration prohibits hand-held mobile phone use while operating a commercial motor vehicle.
+The Federal Motor Carrier Safety Administration prohibits texting by drivers while operating a commercial motor vehicle.